-Chef Deb Paquette brings a smaller, more intimate version of sister restaurant Etch to Green Hills; etc. (pronounced et cetera) opened its doors on August 15th, 2016.
-Contrary to sister restaurant Etch’s minimalist design, etc. provides a swankier vibe in the bright 2400 square-foot space.
-The 68-seat venue with a 12-seat bar is located in the Atlas Building at 3790 Bedford Ave. etc. serves Paquette’s globally-driven dishes for lunch Monday – Friday, dinner Monday – Saturday and brunch on Sundays.
-A mid-day menu is served Monday – Friday from 2 – 4pm and Happy Hour is available Monday – Saturday from 4 – 6:30pm at the bar.
+Chef Deb Paquette brings a smaller, more intimate version of sister restaurant etch to Green Hills; etc. (pronounced et cetera) opened its doors on August 15th, 2016.
+Contrary to sister restaurant etch’s minimalist design, etc. provides a swankier vibe in the bright 2400 square-foot space.
+The 68-seat venue with a 12-seat bar is located in the Atlas Building at 3790 Bedford Ave. etc. serves Paquette’s globally-driven dishes for lunch Monday – Friday and dinner Monday – Saturday.
+A mid-day menu is served Monday – Friday from 2 – 4pm.

 The menus at etc. incorporate all of Deb’s favorite spices, produce, and global recipes.
 A succinct wine and cocktail menu includes wines from around the world, select craft beer and a handful of culinary-minded cocktails.

 Deb Paquette is well known in Nashville where she’s lived and worked for the last thirty plus years.
 After graduating from the Culinary Institute of America, she became the first woman in Tennessee to qualify as a certified executive chef.
 She’s been a trailblazer for chefs in the area, a mentor, and consultant to some of Nashville’s best talent.
 She’s won countless awards and accolades and was the chef/owner of Zola – named in Gourmet Magazine as one of the Top Sixty Restaurants in the United States – where diners flocked to her big, bold flavors for thirteen years.